vbrsid/deploy-cp4waiops-ansible/README.md

 ./uninstall-cp4waiops.sh
 ```

 After the shell script is executed completely, CP4WAIOps is removed from the target OpenShift Cluster.
 You can remove the 'cp4waiops' namespace manually.
-If you want to install CP4WAIOps again, run the ansible scrip as mentioned in step 2.
+If you want to install CP4WAIOps again, run the ansible script as mentioned in step 2.